-All schools will also include regular teaching of e-safety to ensure that children feel confident when using computers and the Internet, and know what to do if they come across something either inappropriate or uncomfortable.
+All schools will also include regular teaching of Online safety to ensure that children feel confident when using computers and the Internet and know what to do if they come across something either inappropriate or uncomfortable.
 Many schools will also invite parents to work with them on this aspect of the curriculum.

-This subject includes cooking, which will be taught in all primary schools from 2014, with children finding out about a healthy diet and preparing simple meals.
+Design and Technology This subject includes cooking, which will be taught in all primary schools from 2014, with children finding out about a healthy diet and preparing simple meals.
 It also includes the more traditional design elements in which children will design, make and evaluate products while learning to use a range of tools and techniques for construction.
-There may also be some cross-over with Science here as children incorporate levers, pulleys or electrical circuits into their designs for finished products.
+There may also be some cross-over with science here as children incorporate levers, pulleys or electrical circuits into their designs for finished products.

-In Key Stage 1, the focus of history is very much on locally significant events or events within their own memories, as well as key events of great significance such as Bonfire Night.
-In addition, children will find out about important historical people and events, such as Florence Nightingale or The Great Fire of London.
+History In Key Stage 1, the focus of history is very much on locally significant events or events within their own memories, as well as key events of great significance.
+In addition, children will find out about important historical people and events, such as Alexander Graham Bell and Captain Scott.

 In Key Stage 2, there are nine main areas of study that are required, some of which have optional strands.
 The first four are units relating to British history and are intended to begin the development of a clear chronological understanding.
 In many schools these will be taught in chronological order.